Wandering Jew Plant Care

 They are one of the easiest plants to grow and they don't need much care.
 You can find many different foliage colors: purple, variegated with creamy or pink stripes or tricolor leaves.

-Wandering Jew plants (Tradescantia) like a bright, airy place at room temperature.
+Wandering Jew (Tradescantia) like a bright, airy place at room temperature.
 Varieties with colored foliage like a brighter place.
 The varieties with green leaves tolerate a semi-shaded position.

 They are ideal hanging house plants so you can plant them into a hanging basket or use an indoor plant stand.
 You can also use them as a ground-cover plant in a conservatory.